JosephArmas/cecs-491A-Team-Big-Data/milestone 2/low level design/registration/failures/v2/account/account_active_authenticated_session.md

-# as a user I cannot register to create an account in a different view
+# As a user I cannot register to create an account if their exist an active session
 ```mermaid
 sequenceDiagram
     actor User